Liziye725/Weather-App---recompose/README.md

 2. Click the search button.
 3. If the city name is valid, the weather information, including temperature, city name, humidity, and wind speed, will be displayed.
 4. If the city name is invalid, an "Invalid city name" error message will be shown.
-5. The weather icon will be dynamically updated based on the weather condition.
+5. The weather icon will be dynamically updated based on the weather conditions.

-## Tech Stack
-- HTML
-- CSS
-- JavaScript

 ## API
 This project utilizes the OpenWeatherMap API to fetch weather data.
 You will need to provide a valid API key in the code.
 Visit the OpenWeatherMap website (https://openweathermap.org/) to register and obtain an API key.